The three "layers" of graphene monolayer and their analog generalized uncertainty principles: Introduction

 \section{Introduction}

-It is about a decade that Dirac materials \cite{wehling}, like graphene \cite{GeimNovoselov2005}, have been recognized as candidates for table-top analog realizations of a wide range of phenomena of high energy physics \cite{weylgraphene}.
-These include various conformal (Weyl) Killing horizons of the Bañados-Teitelboim-Zanelli (BTZ) black hole kind, of the Rindler kind, of the de Sitter kind, all related to some sort of Hawking-Unruh phenomenon \cite{i2}, as well as spatiotemporal torsion \cite{ip3,ip4}, the Unconventioal Supersymmetry (USUSY) \cite{AVZ,*APZ,*GPZ,*ADVZ2021} (see, e.g., \cite{DauriaZanelli2019} and also \cite{ip3}), and more \cite{GUPBTZ}.
+It has been about a decade since Dirac materials \cite{wehling}, like graphene \cite{GeimNovoselov2005}, have been recognized as candidates for table-top analog realizations of a wide range of phenomena of high energy physics \cite{weylgraphene}.
+These include various conformal (Weyl) Killing horizons of the Bañados-Teitelboim-Zanelli (BTZ) black hole kind, of the Rindler kind, of the de Sitter kind, all related to some sort of Hawking-Unruh phenomenon \cite{i2}, as well as spatiotemporal torsion \cite{ip3,ip4}, the unconventioal supersymmetry (USUSY) \cite{AVZ,*APZ,*GPZ,*ADVZ2021} (see, e.g., \cite{DauriaZanelli2019} and also \cite{ip3}), and more \cite{GUPBTZ}.
 See \cite{Acquaviva:2022yiq} for a recent review.

 In \cite{ip2,ip5} there is a first attempt to explore, in this context, the breakdown of the continuum structure of space at the smallest scales.
 The modification of the Heisenberg algebra for the conductivity electrons of graphene has been studied there, and in \cite{Jellal2021}.
 In contrast to the fundamental case, the deformation scale of the Heisenberg algebra here is the lattice spacing\footnote{One could also take as characteristic length, the ``elementary size'' of the topological defects naturally occurring in the plastic deformations of the membrane, such as dislocations, disclinations or grain boundaries \cite{ip3}.
 The orders of magnitude remain, of course, gigantic compared to Planck's.}, $\ell_{graphene} \sim \SI{e-10}{\metre}$, that, of course, is way larger than $\ell_{P}\sim \SI{e-35}{\metre}$, the Planck length.